yesil/fileserver/README.md

 ------------------
 Base handler logic is copied from netty examples.

- - HTTP Keep-Alive support coudn't be tested enought.
+ - Support for HTTP Keep-Alive has not be tested enought.

  - Shutdown logic is to be improved.